min2ha/ukwa-site/content/target/40847/index.en.md

   "subject": "EU Referendum"
 }

-# Cabinet Office: The UK’s cooperation with the EU on justice and home affairs, and on foreign policy and security issues

 This note provides background information on the UK’s cooperation with the EU on justice and home affairs, and on foreign policy and security issues.